 4. Visit Pablo Escobars Home

 La Finca Manuela was a home built by Pablo Escobar in Guatape and named after his daughter, Manuela.
 The mansion was destroyed by Los Pepes in the early 1990's and today you can walk amongst the ruins to get a glimpse of what life was like for Pablo Escobar.
+There are various Pablo Escobar tours you can do, particularly in Medellin, but we opted to visit his old house instead.

 How to get to La Finca Manuela: We done a tour to La Finca Manuela with Getaway Colombia which was organised through our hostel Lake View.
 The home can only be accessed via boat, its a stunning 45 minute boat ride from Guatape.